kamiarcoffey/PumpkinPi/README.md

   $ python3 carEntryEvent.py
   $ python3 carExitEvent.py

+To simulate the pi registering a car entering or leaving the lot.
-* you should see updates in the cloud
+* you should see realtime updates in the cloud
 * note!
 The timestamp is the local time of the machine that pushed the event - NOT the Firebase server time

-## To Send Commands to the Pi -> Flask Server
-* We will use a Flask server running on the pi to accept HTTP requests
-* The server will then run the appropriate scripts to control the Pi.
-* Not currently fully implemented on the Pi

 ## Dependencies